Which of the following cells in the gastric mucosa produce intrinsic factor and hydrochloric acid?

 What does congenital pyloric stenosis involve?

-Hypertrophy and hyperplasia of smooth muscle in the pylorus
+c.
+Hypertrophy of smooth muscle in the pylorus

 The pathophysiology of peptic ulcer disease may involve any of the following EXCEPT: